php-cache/documentation/docs/index.md

 ## Cache pool implementations

-There are plenty of adapters in this organisaion.
+There are plenty of adapters in this organization.
 Each of them lives in a different repository.
 Splitting them up in multiple packages complies with the *Common reuse principle* and makes it easier for the developer to follow the changes of a specific adapter.